 Data formats: NMEA-0183 has been the standard for decades for position and sailing data, and is still supported by virtually all equipment and applications.
 NMEA-2000 is also available from most newer equipment, in addition to NMEA-0183.
 Multiplexers are available which can provide format conversion.

-Each output (“talker” in NMEA-0183 parlance) can be connected to a number of inputs (“listeners”), for example a GPS output can be connected to a computer for chart display, an instrument system, a VHF or HF/SSB radio for DSC and distress calling, radar for waypoint display, etc. However each of these inputs can only “listen” to a single “talker” for each input port or connection.
-For example, a charting program input from a GPS cannot also connect to an AIS unit, because those are both NMEA “talkers”.
+Each output (“talker” in NMEA-0183 parlance) can be connected to a number of inputs (“listeners”), for example, a GPS output can be connected to a computer for chart display, an instrument system, a VHF or HF/SSB radio for DSC and distress calls, radar for waypoint display, etc. However, each of these inputs can only “listen” to a single “talker” for each input port or connection.
+For example, a charting program accepting input from a GPS cannot also connect to an AIS unit on the same port, because those are both NMEA “talkers”.
 Adding a second port (e.g. USB/serial “dongle”) would allow input from a second NMEA device.

 Some examples: As we said, lots of options so let’s explore some specific situations.
 The ultimate goal here is to get data into Airmail for position reporting, but you will almost certainly want the same data available to a charting program.
 A GPS and/or instrument system will have a NMEA-0183 output acting as a “talker”, but remember that each “listener” (including computer serial ports) can only connect to one “talker”.
 Additionally, computer COM ports cannot be shared between different applications.